phzh1984/Breast-Cancer-Data-Analysis/README.md

 Project Goals

 The primary objective of this project is to develop a predictive model using machine learning techniques that can accurately classify breast masses as malignant or benign based on the provided features.
 Early detection and diagnosis of breast cancer can greatly impact patient outcomes, and this predictive model can play a vital role in assisting medical professionals.

-Model Building

-In this project, you'll find a machine learning model-building process where various classification algorithms are applied and evaluated to predict breast cancer diagnosis.
-The evaluation metrics include accuracy, precision, recall, F1-score, and ROC-AUC.

-Conclusion

-This project aims to contribute to early breast cancer detection by providing a machine-learning model that can assist in classifying breast masses as malignant or benign.
 The insights gained from this analysis can be valuable for medical professionals and researchers in the field of breast cancer diagnosis.